-Our strategy for the digitalisation of our network and our business is wholly focused on delivering the most efficient, reliable, affordable and safe network possible, while also enabling the opportunity to:
+Our strategy for the digitalisation of our network and our business is wholly focused on delivering the most efficient, reliable, affordable and safe network possible, while also enabling the transition to net-zero carbon.

 In line with our design principles, we believe that the best customer outcomes can be delivered through focused investment in ten core areas that are central to the delivery of a genuinely digital network and business.